fleschutz/PowerShell/Docs/FAQ.md

 Why do some scripts show gibberish characters?
 ----------------------------------------------
-Those PowerShell scripts are using Unicode input & output!
+Those PowerShell scripts are using Unicode input & output.
 Use a modern console supporting UTF-8 such as Windows Terminal, please.

 How to set PowerShell as default shell on Linux?